 Services Fees Accrued During the Year Ended (C\$)

-December 31, 2014 December 31, 2013
+December 31, 2016 December 31, 2015

-Audit Fees 991,944 872,187
+Audit Fees 960,967 1,056,365

-Audit-Related Fees 79,700 223,612
+Audit-Related Fees - 38,000

-Tax Compliance Fees 663,352 230,392
+Tax Compliance Fees 1,663,582 1,993,975

-Other Tax Fees 651,753 356,926
+Other Tax Fees 525,132 391,340

-Other Fees 218,822 52,993
+Other Fees 24,516 -

-Total 2,605,571 1,736,110
+Total 3,174,197 3,479,680

 Audit Fees relate to professional services rendered for audits of the Company's annual consolidated financial statements and reviews of our interim consolidated financial statements for the first three quarters of the year, fees associated with statutory audits of certain of our subsidiaries in foreign jurisdictions, accounting research and analysis, and assurance related procedures in connection with a prospectus.
-Audit-Related Fees relate to French translation services related to business acquisitions and a prospectus.
-Tax Compliance Fees relate principally to fees associated with assistance in respect of tax compliance requirements in various jurisdictions and investment tax credit filings while Other Tax Fees relate to advice, planning and analysis, including services involving and related to transfer pricing, inter-jurisdictional matters, planning and due diligence matters related to business acquisitions and other considerations.
-Other Fees relate to fees associated with advisory vendor due diligence services in connection with acquisitions and other considerations.
+Audit-Related Fees relate to French translation services related to a prospectus.
+Tax Compliance Fees relate principally to fees associated with assistance in respect of tax compliance requirements in various jurisdictions and investment tax credit filings.
+Other Tax Fees relate to advice, planning and analysis, including services involving and related to transfer pricing, interjurisdictional matters, planning and due diligence matters related to business acquisitions.
+The Company regularly solicits bids from multiple service providers for tax compliance work and other tax services, and makes decisions based on factors such as expertise, capabilities and price.
+The time and effort required by service providers to understand the multitude of businesses owned by the Company is fairly extensive, thus developing long term relationships results in process efficiencies.
+Other Fees relate to fees associated with advisory vendor due diligence services in connection with acquisitions.
 The amounts indicated above are exclusive of disbursements and related taxes.